-Demographics are statistics about people: how many people live in a specific area, where they work, what they buy, and how they live.
-Statistics can shape the delivery of a new product or service, or determine where you locate a business.
+Demographics are statistics about people: How many people live in a specific area, where they work, what they buy, and how they live.
+These statistics can shape the delivery of a new product or service, or where a business is located.

 It is mandated that every ten years, the U.S. Census Bureau count all of the people in the United States and Puerto Rico.
 Along with counting the people, the Census Bureau also collects certain economic and social characteristics about everyone.
-For the 2000 Census, most people received a questionnaire of just eight questions.
-Ten percent of U.S. residents received a long form with many more questions about housing, jobs, income and familiar relationships.
 Rather than doing the long form every 10 years, the Census Bureau is now taking an annual American Community Survey which provides an estimated count of many socioeconomic characteristics.
 The questions asked are those that help federal and state agencies carry out the services they provide as mandated by Congress.
 This mandate is a benefit to business owners, social service agencies and others who need demographic information.

 - Zip codes

-Statistics are given for more than 40 variables and include:
+Statistics are given for more than 40 variables, including:

 - Population Characteristics

 - Economic Characteristics

 Demographics Now provides detailed demographic reports.
 Assess business viability, perform market and site location analysis, create sales leads and/or marketing mailing lists, find potential sponsors and donors to grow a non-profit, prepare a small business plan and much more.

 The American Community Survey (ACS) was created to give not just federal programs more timely data, but to also help you, the business owner, student, activist, and community organizer, the current demographic, social, economic and housing data that you need.
 The ACS:

 - Is sent to a sample of the population